pritam1984314/Marathi-Mini-GPT/README.md

 It contains Notebooks for processing and generating Marathi text with help of learning material provided by respective youtube course.

-All input generation and processing script are developed by us.
-We are using material suggested by course in terms of getting clearity of working of Neural Network.
-We will tune same learning material according to our need of marathi text generation.
+All input generation and processing script are developed by me.
+I am using material suggested by course in terms of getting clearity of working of Neural Network.
+I will tune same learning material according to our need of marathi text generation.

-Please let us know regarding this attempt of learning Neural Network.
+Please let me know regarding this attempt of learning Neural Network.